R2S-ver/ABS-3D-Printing-Guide/README.md

 Because the parts were partially connected through the brim, they could mechanically influence each other during cooling.
 As a result, shrink stress was concentrated mainly along the outer edges of the total print area, while the middle part remained in a relatively low-stress zone.

-This test suggests that, until the ideal ABS printing temperature of around **50–55°C** is reached, both a stable heat balance and the physical placement of parts inside the printer remain critical.
+This result suggests that, until the ideal ABS printing temperature of around **50–55°C** is reached, both a stable heat balance and the physical placement of parts inside the printer remain critical.

 ---